frisuelu/personal-portfolio/README.md

 Build my personal portfolio using [Svelte](https://svelte.dev/) and Sveltekit for static rendering, as well as styling using CSS.
 Showcase projects, experience, professional trajectory, blog posts, conferences, and more.

-**NOTE**: still figuring out why exactly the _projects_ and _blog_ pages sometimes don't load at first on Github Pages, but when reloaded they do...
-They work fine locally, must be an issue with the `server.js` files that render the dynamic loading of both articles and blog posts.

 ## How to use

 ```bash